 Few regulations can discredit your claim due to your lack of actively seeking employment.
 Owning an LLC may be viewed as you have an active employment status by the state unemployment office.
 This could possibly jeopardize your claim to unemployment benefits if not filed properly.

 States that allow LLC owners to claim unemployment

 There are a handful of states that allow LLC owners to claim unemployment while in possession of their business.
 If you are an LLC owner of the following states, you are in luck:

 - New Hampshire

-The states mentioned above are the few that have assistance programs for self-employed individuals that let you file for unemployment benefits claim.
+The states mentioned above are the few that have assistance programs for self-employed individuals that let you file for an unemployment benefits claim.
 As per the U.S. Department of Labor regulations, LLC owners may be eligible for unemployment regardless of the fact that they work full-time in self-employment activities.

 You are usually required to provide proof of the potential of your business to provide a full-time income for you.
-Taking educational courses and creating a business plan also helps your claim for this program.
+Taking educational courses and creating a business plan also help your claim for this program.